leopoldsedev/libdog/README.md

 This library has the following limitations.

-* Querying legal moves can be rather slow depending on the game state.
-This is because there may be a lot of possibilities of split a `7` between pieces.
-So far the focus of the implementation has been correctness and there is much headroom for optimization.
+* Querying legal moves in a given position can be rather slow depending on the game state.
+This is because there may be a **lot** of possibilities of splitting a `7` between pieces.
 As a result, a discard action could also turn out to be a bit slow since to determine if discarding is legal in a given position, the list of legal moves has to be queried.
-* The list of possible moves currently does not include moves with a `7` that avoid the finish.
-This technically makes this implementation incomplete.
-However, this detail was omitted because it would slow down generating the list of possible actions even further and it is a very rare action anyway.
-Once the library is faster this detail will be fixed.
 * Only the 4 player variant of dog is implemented (2, 3, 5, and 6 player variants exist).